 Fannie Mae and Freddie Mac back about 70% of the mortgage loans in the market today.
-Generally, getting these loans will get you the lowest rates.
+Generally, getting these loans will get you the market rates.
 To qualify for these loans however, applicants must have credit scores of at least 720 and equity of 20% or more.
 Applicants living in the home they are trying to refinance have a better shot at it and if it’s a single-family home their chances are even higher.

 Necessary documentation for a refinance

 For anyone looking to refinance, it’s important to be proactive.
 While in the old days it was simple to get a loan, today’s world has a long list of necessary documentation and potential borrowers who provide information have a better chance of getting refinancing.
 Providing a prospective lender with your current credit score and an estimate of your home’s value can open the door to refinancing.
 Homeowners looking for cash today through a refinance need to also provide a month’s-worth of paystubs, two years of W-2s, two years of tax returns and any other pertinent financial documents.
 Mortgage broker Tracy Tolleson instructs her clients to fill out applications for refinancing and pay for an appraisal prior to formally shopping for the refinance also.

 When it comes to where to refinance, homeowners should call at least three lenders, including credit unions and local branch offices of national, regional and local banks.
 Guy Cecala, publisher of Inside Mortgage Finance, said that some banks that previously only served affluent customers are now opening the door to all customers.
 This is a great time for all potential refinancers to see what the market has to offer.

 Refinancing and its benefits